-Resident testing - Per CMS QSO 20-38, NFs must [immediately] test any resident, [vaccinated or unvaccinated,] displaying signs and symptoms of COVID-19.
-During outbreak conditions, a NF must test all residents [vaccinated and unvaccinated] who previously tested negative for COVID-19 until no new cases in staff or residents are identified.
-[Residents who have previously recovered from COVID-19 in the last 90 days and remain asymptomatic do not need to be tested.]
+Resident testing - Per CMS QSO 20-38, NFs must immediately test any resident, vaccinated or unvaccinated, displaying signs and symptoms of COVID-19.
+During outbreak conditions, [the facility has the option to perform outbreak testing through two approaches, contact tracing or broad-based (e.g., facility-wide) testing] until no new cases in staff or residents are identified.
+Residents who have previously recovered from COVID-19 in the last 90 days and remain asymptomatic do not need to be tested.
+[Read QSO 20-38 for more information on outbreak testing.]

 A resident or representative can exercise their right to decline COVID-19 testing.
-NFs should discuss COVID-19 testing with residents, and staff should use a personcentered approach when explaining the importance of testing for COVID-19.
+NFs should discuss COVID-19 testing with residents, and staff should use a person-centered approach when explaining the importance of testing for COVID-19.
 NFs must have procedures to address residents who refuse testing.
 Procedures should ensure that residents who have signs or symptoms of COVID-19 and refuse testing are isolated and placed on transmission-based precautions until the criteria for discontinuing transmission-based precautions have been met.
 If outbreak testing has been triggered and an asymptomatic resident refuses testing, the NF should be extremely vigilant, such as through additional monitoring, to ensure the resident maintains appropriate distance from other residents, wears a face covering, and practices effective hand hygiene until the procedures for outbreak testing have been completed.

-Note: Please also review 'Testing of asymptomatic residents or HCW as part of an outbreak response or those who are known close contacts of persons with COVID-19' under the Antigen Testing section.
+Note: Please also read 'Testing of asymptomatic residents or HCP as part of an outbreak response or those who are known close contacts of persons with COVID-19' under the Antigen Testing section.